conradakunga/Blog/_posts/2025-08-25-sending-email-in-c-net-part-10-sending-plain-text-email-using-mailkit.md

 - [Sending Email In C# & .NET - Part 15 - Sending Calendar Invites Using MailKit]({% post_url 2025-08-30-sending-email-in-c-net-part-15-sending-calendar-invites-using-mailkit %})
 - [Sending Email In C# & .NET - Part 16 - Testing SMTP Locally Using Mailpit]({% post_url 2025-08-31-sending-email-in-c-net-part-16-testing-smtp-locally-using-mailpit %})

-In the previous post, "[Sending Email In C# & .NET - Part 9 - Sending Multiple Format Email Using SMTP]({% post_url 2025-07-28-sending-email-in-c-net-part-9-sending-multiple-format-email-using-smtp %})," we explored how to send emails in multiple formats—plain text and HTML — using SMTP.
+In the previous post in this series, "[Sending Email In C# & .NET - Part 9 - Sending Multiple Format Email Using SMTP]({% post_url 2025-07-28-sending-email-in-c-net-part-9-sending-multiple-format-email-using-smtp %})," we explored how to send emails in multiple formats—plain text and HTML — using SMTP.

 In this post, we will explore how to send email using a more **modern**, feature-rich library: [MailKit](https://www.nuget.org/packages/mailkit/).